TYPO3-Documentation/t3docs-console-command/Documentation/Index.rst

 reStructuredText directives for Symfony console command
 =======================================================

-This application is an extension of the `phpdocumentor/guides <https://github.com/phpDocumentor/guides>`__.
+This package is an extension of the application `phpdocumentor/guides <https://github.com/phpDocumentor/guides>`__.

 For usage in the TYPO3 documentation rendering read here: